Versent/opa-authorizer/README.md

 ### OPA Data

 Runtime data provided to OPA to allow dynamic decision making, typically this would be updated from an external datasource in this example its just a json file `data.json`

+### Postman Example

+See the `postman` folder for a collection that can be imported into Postman to test out this deployment,

+Note: You may need to change policies to allow your user name though, see `function/data/policies.rego`

 ## Deployment